sagaxdotai/SolariDX/README.md

 ./save_QCuda_[yourname]
 ```

-Step 10: Click the icon in the bottom left corner.

-Step 11: Select "Close Remote Connection" in the popup that opens.
+Step 10: Click the icon in the bottom left corner and select "Close Remote Connection" in the popup that opens.